gbouziotop/dinopedia/README.md

 ## Installation Instructions

-1. Clone the project: `git clone https://github.com/gbouzioto/gwi_challenge-python-v1.git`
+1. Clone the project: `git clone https://github.com/gbouziotop/dinopedia.git`
-2. The project contains a `Makefile` with a handful commands.
-You can build the project from scratch by using the `make build-initial` command.
-3. The project can be run by running the `docker-compose up -d` command.
+2. The project can be run by running the `docker-compose up -d` command.

 ## Post Installation
 1. To create a superuser you can use the command `make create-superuser`.